pulumi/terraform-provider-vsphere/website/docs/r/compute_cluster.html.markdown

 [`ha_admission_control_policy`](#ha_admission_control_policy).

 * `ha_admission_control_failover_host_system_ids` - (Optional) Defines the
-  [managed object IDs][docs-about-morefs] of hosts to use as dedicated failover hosts.
+  managed object IDs of hosts to use as dedicated failover hosts.
 These hosts are kept as available as possible - admission control will block access to the host, and DRS will ignore the host when making recommendations.